-Abstract mixed media artist Susan J. Harris works with deep colors and rich textures that capture the natural beauty of the world around her.
+Abstract mixed media artist Susan J. Harris is an intuitive painter working with deep colors and rich textures that capture the natural beauty of the world around her.
 She works layer by layer, building depth into the painting with modeling paste, natural fibers, papers, acrylic gels and found objects.
 The creating process takes time, and throughout each step she adds color, different hues that are washed, glazed, troweled or scumbled, building upon the layers that came before it.
 Each painting becomes a discovery, a story, and a study of the time it takes her to create it.
-A single piece can take weeks, months, or even years to complete, and her work is sought out by both personal collectors and public organizations that recognize the unique, intuitive, and introspective aspects of her art.
+A single piece can take weeks, months, or even years to complete.
+Her work is sought out by both personal collectors and public organizations that recognize the unique, intuitive, and introspective aspects of her art.

-Harris started a new body of work in 2018.
-Inspired by the calming effect of elemental form and structure, the new paintings have been created in series.
-They originate from a desire to simplify design and process.
-Less is more is one of the best ways to describe this minimalist style.
-Susan is intrigued by the contrast of basic form, texture and color against empty space.
+Stemming from a desire to simplify design and process, in 2018 Harris began a new body of minimalist work inspired by the calming effect of elemental form and structure —”less is more” is one of the best ways to describe her minimalist style.
+Most of the paintings are small to medium in size and created in series allowing them to be purchased individually or in groups.
 Each painting incorporates the stripping away of all unnecessary elements and focuses on what needs to be there with an intentional purpose of bringing the mind back to a basic sense of calm.

 In 2004, after working in the corporate world, raising two children and caring for her aging parents, she returned to her lifelong love of art and her dream of painting full-time.
 It began as a way to to express and process the changes she experienced in life and encourage healing, but her art soon began connecting with others going through similar experiences within themselves.
 Her early exhibits centered around themes of joy and healing, and those themes continue to recur in her work to this day.

-Currently, she is active in the art world on both a local and national level.
-She has served as a juror for fine art exhibitions and she assisted in overseeing a gallery of local artists in Greensboro, NC for several years.
+Currently, she is active in the art world on a local, national and international level.
+She has served as a juror for fine art exhibitions and assisted in overseeing a gallery of local artists in Greensboro, NC for several years.
 Her work has been published internationally and her abstracts can be found in private and commercial installations throughout the US, Canada and Europe.
 She works out of her home studio in Randolph County, where she and her husband live on 64 acres of beautiful countryside, close to their two grown children.

 In 2011, I noticed circles had found their way onto most of my artwork so I took an introspective look to analyze why they kept appearing.
 I concluded that painting does, indeed, have a tendency to reveal who I truly am--as an individual and as an artist.